 Pat Terry's problems are sometimes reputed to be hard.
 They only get very hard if you don't think very carefully about what you are trying to do, and they get much easier if you think hard and spend time discussing the solutions with the tutors or even the Tyrant himself.
 His experience of watching the current generation of students suggests that some of you get beguiled by glitzy environments and think that programs just "happen" if you can guess what to click on next.
 Don't just go in and hack.
 It really does not save you any time, it just wastes it.
-Each of these problems can be solved elegantly in a small number of lines of code if you think them through carefully before you start to use the editor, and I shall be looking for elegant solutions.
+Each of the problems can be solved elegantly in a relatively small number of lines of code if you think them through carefully before you start to use the editor, and I shall be looking for elegant solutions.

 Remember a crucial theme of this course - "Keep it as simple as you can, but no simpler".
+I am looking for imaginative, clear, simple solutions to the problems.